 The fee paid to the auditor for audit services in the year under review was mostly attributable to the audit of the consolidated financial statements of Volkswagen Bank GmbH and of the annual financial statements of German Group companies, as well as to reviews of the interim financial statements of German Group companies.
-Other attestation services related primarily to other audit services.
-The tax consulting services related to the evaluation of an impact analysis in connection with the flat-rate withholding tax.
-The other services performed by the auditor in the reporting period mainly consisted of issues relating to banking supervisory law, consulting services on process optimization and IT services.
+Other attestation services related primarily to other mandatory audits.
+The other services performed by the auditor in the reporting period mainly consisted of topics relating to banking supervisory law and change management.

-26. Net Other Operating Income/Expenses
+27. Net Other Operating Income/Expenses